treycastrechino/technical-interview/README.md

 3. **Make Your Changes:**

    Select a minimum of four exercises from the below list for this interview process.
 For each of the exercises that you select, make the necessary modifications directly in the code.
-As you work, document your changes by including clear explanations (either in separate documentation files or as commit messages) that describe **how** you implemented your solution and **why** you chose that particular approach.
+As you work, document your changes by including clear explanations (within your new readme.md file) that describe **how** you implemented your solution and **why** you chose that particular approach.

 4. **Submit Your Solution:**